unkleho/d3-render/README.md

 #### `selector`

 A D3 selector string, HTML node or D3 selection to specify the root element where `render` will run.
-Works like a bit like [d3.select](https://github.com/d3/d3-selection#select).
+Works a bit like [d3.select](https://github.com/d3/d3-selection#select).
 Most common usage is with an id or class.

 ```js
 // Selects first <svg> element